This deodorant stops you sweating. This bleach kills bacteria.

-Emotional benefits tell you how a product makes you feel.
+Emotional marketing on the other hand, tells you how a product makes you feel.
 So if the deodorant stops you sweating, you’ll feel more comfortable.
 Using the bleach to kill bacteria makes you feel reassured that you won’t get sick.

 Brands themselves have emotional benefits too.
-You might buy a Dove deodorant because Dove stands for beauty and purity.
-You might buy a Domestos bleach because Domestos stands for power and trust.
+You might buy Dove deodorant because Dove stands for body positivity and empowerment.
+You might buy Domestos bleach because Domestos stands for power and trust.
+Brand storytelling is a powerful thing (just like that beach).

 This is a phenomenon luxury brands depend on.
 The liquid in a bottle of Chanel perfume isn’t worth £80, but the name on the side of the bottle is.
-Buying Chanel tells the world you’re the sort of person who buys Chanel, which in many circles is a positive association.
+It’s classic product positioning: buying Chanel tells the world you’re the sort of person who buys Chanel, which in many circles is a positive association.

 Everyone sells vanilla.
 So how do you make sure they choose your vanilla?
 Say where it’s from.
 Madagascan vanilla, Mexican vanilla, Tahitian vanilla.

-Maybe you pick the mint by hand, or you use a special brush to clean off the dirt, or you crush it in an industrial-sized pestle and mortar to bring out the flavour.
+Storytelling in content marketing takes inspiration from unexpected sources.
+Think about that mint – maybe you pick it by hand?
+Perhaps you use a special brush to clean off the dirt, or you crush it in an industrial-sized pestle and mortar to bring out the flavour.
 Whatever you do, if it helps improve the product then people will want to know about it.

 3. Tell stories